How Dashly failed 27 hypotheses in a month and got 2x leads growth

 What happens after you test a hypothesis?

-If a hypothesis worked out, we would either scale it in paid channels or pass it to another team, like production or editors.
+If a hypothesis worked out, we would scale it in paid channels or pass it to another team, like production or editors.
 Our teammates would fine-tune it, design it and roll it out to the public.

-If it didn’t work out, and we know we did our best with it, we simply reject it.
+If it didn’t work out, and we know we did our best with it, we reject it.

-We share the outcomes of all hypotheses with the marketing team; we tell what they should and shouldn’t do.
+We share the outcomes of all hypotheses with the marketing team; we tell them what they should and shouldn’t do.
 Then, once a month, we talk about the most exciting hypotheses at the whole company stand-ups.